 Hannah has a Bachelor of Laws, Bachelor of Arts (Psychology) and Graduate Diploma in Legal Practice from the University of Wollongong.
 She also has a Masters of International Law with Distinction from the University of Sydney and a Certificate in Governance for Not for Profits from the Governance Institute of Australia.

-Before joining Sparke Helmore, Hannah developed her experience at Gadens, before spending some time at boutique insurance firm, Wotton + Kearney.
-While studying for her Masters degree, Hannah worked as a technical claims officer in the professional indemnity team at a large Australian insurer.
+Before joining Sparke Helmore in 2013, Hannah worked at Gadens (now Dentons) and Wotton + Kearney.
+While studying for her masters degree, Hannah spent two years in-house at a large Australian insurer.

-Hannah dedicates much of her time to her volunteer role as Non-Executive Director and Company Secretary of Batyr Australia Ltd, which aims to engage, educate and empower young people to speak out about social and mental health issues.
-Hannah also spends as much time as possible with her family, friends and two active dogs, and enjoys experiencing the benefits of inner-city living.
+Hannah dedicates much of her time to her volunteer role as Non-Executive Director of Batyr Australia Ltd, which aims to engage, educate and empower young people to speak out about social and mental health issues.
+She also has previously acted as company secretary of Batyr and as a management committee member of a not-for-profit industry group.